dvrensk/chat-with-rails5/README.md

   room implementation details for later.
 * Remember that ActionCable classes do not reload automatically.
 You will need to restart the server quite often.
+* Until Rails 5 is released, ActionCable will not be documented at the usual places.
+  Look at [https://github.com/rails/rails/tree/master/actioncable]() for a good introduction.
+(You won't be able to solve this exercise without some API info.)